AYAYAsquad/Reinforcement-Learning-Platformer/README.md

 And press Enter on your keyboard.

+If you have problems activating the virtual environment with the previous command, use this first:

+`Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

+Now you should be able to activate the virtual environment.

-3. Install the PIP packages
+3. Install the PIP packages of this repository

 `pip3 install -r pyenv/requirements.txt`